IORoot/pagespeed__lighthouse-viewer/README.md

 ## The problem

-When using the the Pagespeed Insights API you will receive back a JSON file with all of your results.
+When using the the [Pagespeed Insights API](https://developers.google.com/speed/docs/insights/v5/get-started) you will receive back a
+[JSON response](https://developers.google.com/speed/docs/insights/v5/reference/pagespeedapi/runpagespeed#response_1) with all of your results.
 This is great for parsing and using for various other things, but lacks the ability to render as an HTML file without coding it yourself.